xvik/gradle-use-python-plugin/README.md

 pip3 install -U pip
 ```

+Note that on ubuntu pip installed with `python3-pip` package is 9.0.1, but it did not(!) downgrade
+module versions (e.g. `pip install click 6.6` when click 6.7 is installed will do nothing).
+Maybe there are other differences, so it's highly recommended to upgrade pip with `pip3 install -U pip`.

 #### Virtualenv

 If you want to install pip modules per project (not global), then [install `virtualenv`](https://virtualenv.pypa.io/en/stable/):